By Alyse Bacine

 The inner child represents more than a psychological metaphor—it embodies the emotional imprints and core beliefs formed during our formative years.
 These early experiences aren't just memories; they become encoded in our nervous system and emotional responses.

 Within your inner child resides your deepest wounds and your most authentic qualities—your natural creativity, spontaneity, and capacity for wonder.
 When childhood needs for safety, validation, and emotional connection weren't consistently met, your developing self adapted by creating protective responses.
-These adaptations served an essential purpose then but often become constricting patterns in adulthood.
+These adaptations served an essential purpose then but often became constricting patterns in adulthood.

 Healing Inner Child Meaning